Why Emerging Economies Are Reeling From the Terra Stablecoin Crash

 Rest of World profiled Terra buyers in countries — including Argentina, Iran, and Nigeria — who lost upwards of tens of thousands of dollars as a result of the Terra crash.
 One director at an Argentinian crypto education company lamented, “Lots of people lost money they couldn’t lose…They don’t care if it’s an algorithmic stablecoin, a collateralized stablecoin, decentralized, or what — their attitude will be … ‘I lost all my money.
 I won’t come back.’”

-Yet others, like one 19-year-old Argentinian trader who lost all his savings, took it as a lesson, saying, “I just need to be more careful how to invest my money.”
+Yet others, like one 19-year-old Argentinian investor who lost all his savings, took it as a lesson, saying, “I just need to be more careful how to invest my money.”
 And some consider even a highly volatile currency preferable to their national currency, with a consistently dropping value.

 In Sub-Saharan Africa, the crypto ecosystem continues to grow, seemingly unfazed.
 Cameroon, the Democratic Republic of Congo (DRC), and the Republic of Congo have all announced separate partnerships with the TON Foundation to develop and adopt a new stablecoin in their country.
 In Asia, some investors are “backing away," though momentum has not completely slowed.
 Singapore in particular must manage the implications of serving as the geographic headquarters for Terra’s operations.
 Overall, while global gains in the crypto industry continue, the conversation has increasingly shifted to the need for regulation.